spacemeshos/testnet-guide/wallet.md

 ![](images/v1.0/settings_button.png)

-2. Scroll down to `ACCOUNT SETTINGS`.
+2. Click on `ACCOUNT SETTINGS` in the navigation bar on the left.

 Your screen should look like this: